 The dining room serves a cooked and continental buffet breakfast daily, as well as à la carte evening meals.
-Just above it sits the Rainforest Cafe, which serves light lunches and more informal evening meals such as pizzas and pub fare.
-In the evening, the Rainforest Cafe becomes a bar serving wines, spirits, and cocktails.
+Just above it sits the Rainforest Café, which serves light lunches and more informal evening meals such as pizzas and pub fare.
+In the evening, the Rainforest Café becomes a bar serving wines, spirits, and cocktails.
 There’s a small shop selling groceries, though its prices can be somewhat inflated.

-O’Reilly’s is family-friendly, offering several activities which may appeal to children, including a segway tour, zip-lining, a birds of prey display and a ‘wildlife encounter’, where children can observe local rainforest flora and fauna up close.
+O’Reilly’s is family-friendly, offering several activities which may appeal to children, including a Segway tour, zip-lining, a birds of prey display and a ‘wildlife encounter’, where children can observe local rainforest flora and fauna up close.

 Facilities and activities

 The resort’s high point is its guided nature tours, which include a nocturnal walk to see glow worms and an early morning birding walk.
-There’s also a segway safari and zip-lining, as well as a couple of tours which take you to viewpoints in the national park that are otherwise only accessible on foot or by 4x4.
+There’s also a Segway safari and zip-lining, as well as a couple of tours which take you to viewpoints in the national park that are otherwise only accessible on foot or by 4x4.
 Hiking trails (ranging from undemanding to vigorous) and boardwalks run around the property, and private guiding is available on request.

 A couple of the resort’s boardwalks are suitable for wheelchairs, and there are two wheelchair-accessible mountain view rooms.